tianocore/edk2-pytool-extensions/docs/usability/using_linux.md

 While support for GCC on windows exists, many folks in the UEFI community use Linux as their main dev machines.
 This guide is focused on setting up a Linux for UEFI development.
 This guide also uses Visual Studio Code as it has fantastic capabilities that makes working in Linux much easier.
-It also uses explains how to use WSL to setup Linux in a windows environment.
+It also explains how to use WSL to setup Linux in a windows environment.
 So if you have a Linux machine, you can follow the later half of this guide to just setup the environment.

 For reference, this tutorial was written for a 1903 version of Windows of WSL.